|

 of EPA and DHA taken daily.

-FIBER: Increasing fiber to 30 grams a day will prevent colon cancer.
+Increasing fiber to 30 grams a day will prevent colon cancer.
 Previous

 reports contradicted this conclusion, but new studies confirm the benefit.
 It is hard to get 30 grams a day but it is worth